arashnm80/arashnm80.github.io/handbook/c'est-ma-vie.md

         "Best or worst, black or white, paradise or hell", ];

-    const boldText = "This is my life."; // The bold text you want to append
+    const boldText = "this is my life."; // The bold text you want to append

     const sentenceContainer = document.getElementById('sentence-container');